microsoft/contosotraders-cloudtesting/docs/running-locally.md

-# Instructions for running ContosoTraders locally

-## Deploy the Infrastructure and Application
+# ContosoTraders: Running Locally

-Follow the [deployment instructions](./deployment-instructions.md) to provision the infrastructure in your own Azure subscription.
+1. Follow the [deployment instructions](./deployment-instructions.md) to provision the infrastructure in your own Azure subscription.

-## Run ContosoTraders Locally

-1. Ensure that you have the following installed:
+2. Ensure that you have the following installed:
    * [Git](https://git-scm.com/downloads)
    * [Node v16.18.0](https://nodejs.org/download/release/v16.8.0/)
    * [DOTNET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
    * [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

-2. Login to AZ CLI using the details of the [service principal previously created](./deployment-instructions.md):
+3. Login to AZ CLI using the details of the [service principal previously created](./deployment-instructions.md):
    * `az login --service-principal -u <clientId> -p <clientSecret> --tenant <tenantId>`

-3. Git clone your forked repository to your local machine.
+4. Git clone your forked repository to your local machine.
    * `git clone <FORKED-REPO-URL> <PATH-TO-A-LOCAL-FOLDER>`

-4. Run the Products API locally:
+5. Run the Products API locally:
    * Open a cmd window and navigate to the `src/ContosoTraders.Api.Products` folder.
    * Run `dotnet user-secrets set "KeyVaultEndpoint" "https://contosotraderskv<ENVIRONMENT>.vault.azure.net/"`.
 Replace `<ENVIRONMENT>` with the [value used above](./github-secrets.md).
    * Run `dotnet build && dotnet run`.
 This will start the web API at `https://localhost:62300/swagger`.
    * Note that your browser may show you a warning about insecure connection which you can safely ignore.

-5. Run the Carts API locally:
+6. Run the Carts API locally:
    * Open a cmd window and navigate to the `src/ContosoTraders.Api.Carts` folder.
    * Run `dotnet user-secrets set "KeyVaultEndpoint" "https://contosotraderskv<ENVIRONMENT>.vault.azure.net/"`.
 Replace `<ENVIRONMENT>` with the [value used above](./github-secrets.md).
    * Run `dotnet build && dotnet run`.
 This will start the web API at `https://localhost:62400/swagger`.
    * Note that your browser may show you a warning about insecure connection which you can safely ignore.

-6. Run the UI locally:
+7. Run the UI locally:
    * You'll have to manually update this source code file to point to the locally running APIs above: `src/ContosoTraders.Ui.Website/.env`
      * line #01: `const REACT_APP_APIURL = 'https://localhost:62300/v1';`
      * line #02: `const REACT_APP_APIURLSHOPPINGCART = 'https://localhost:62400/v1';`